UTMediaCAT/Visualization/notebooks/template/README.md

 2. Modify the constant variables in *helper.ipynb* to match the provided *.csv* file
 3. Modify any other constants in the other notebooks based on what you want to visualize

-The notebooks should also have instructions embedded into them.
+The notebooks should also have relevant instructions.